itssamuelrowe/zen-website/content/variables-values-and-data-types/understanding-variables.md

 title = "Understanding Variables"
 +++

-In this section, you will learn to declare variables.
+In this section, you will learn about variables.

 A variable is a place holder.
 A variable's value can change when your program is running.